-The "MI.05.
-Multi-channel fusion engine" fuses the uni-channel interpretations (i.e. partial) considering the instruction's semantic representation provided by the "MI.03.
-Interaction semantic repository" and provides the complete multichannel interpretation.
+"MI.05.
+Multi-channel fusion engine" fuses the uni-channel interpretations (i.e. partial) considering the instruction's semantic representation provided by the by the vistual asset repository through the "CAM.01.
+CAM Services" and provides the complete multichannel interpretation.
 An additional input to the partial interpretations that could be managed by the "MI.05.
 Multi-channel fusion engine" to obtain the multichannel interpretation is context information (e.g. operator identification, environment status information, etc.).